 Delivering software that performs well across different user types and levels of technological sophistication represents serious challenges in marketing these products.
 Artificial intelligence changes options for software testing, and it continues to open ways for improvement and innovation in marketing software products.

-For any company, gaining new customers and delivering on promises to these customers determines profitability and even survival of your venture.
+For any company, gaining new customers and delivering on promises to these customers determines your venture’s profitability and even survival.
 And, if your business delivers software as the key product or a significant element in achieving customer satisfaction, the testing component must ensure the software meets or exceeds customer requirements and that customers understand how to achieve benefits from the software with a superior UX (user experience) design.

 This testing process identifies improvements or changes necessary before software deployment and pinpoints when release is reasonable.